WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

 - diffuse

-  1. verb: spread or cause to spread over a wide area or among a large number of people.
+  1. verb: spread over a wide area or between a large number of people.

      _"technologies diffuse rapidly"_

   2. adjective: spread out over a large area; not concentrated.

      _"the diffuse community centered on the church"_

+     - (of disease) not localized in the body.

+       _"diffuse hyperplasia"_

+  3. adjective: lacking clarity or conciseness.

+     _"the second argument is more diffuse"_

 - dig